jackdesert/whatwasthatword/README.md

   * When more than one example per definition, show them all.
 Example: "snobby"
   * Remove "as" from the definition of "jack", or find out what it is there for
   * Make it autoplay anything you type
+  * When input is "Run", I want the word to display as "run".
+When word is "greek", display "Greek"

 DONE
 ----